howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-Now you can manually navigate to `/new/1` and `/new/2` and so on, provided you've created enough links on your GraphQL API and the index of the links will correctly change per page!
+Now you can manually navigate to `/new/1`, `/new/2`, and so on, provided you've created enough links on your GraphQL API.
+The index number of the links will correctly change per page!

 ### Implementing navigation